GoogleCloudPlatform/wombat-dressing-room/README.md

 In order to start this service in development you need to create a `local.env`, in order to deploy you'll need an `config/external.env` and `config/internal.env` inside your project.

-### Local environment variables

-The local environment just runs a single process on `http://localhost:8080` it needs the path to your service account keys, a GitHub OAuth application, and npm credentials.

 ### Internal environment variables

 ```